Civil unrest flares in U.S. cities over Minneapolis killing

 Floyd, a Houston native who had worked security for a nightclub, was arrested for allegedly using counterfeit money at a store to buy cigarettes on Monday evening.

-Bail has been set at $500,000 for Chauvin, but it was unclear on Saturday whether he remained in custody.
-Hennepin County jail records showed no inmate of that name.
+Bail has been set at $500,000 for Chauvin.
+He is being held at the Ramsey County Jail in St. Paul, Bureau of Criminal Apprehension spokesperson Jill Oliveira told CNN.

 He faces up to 25 years in prison if convicted.

 Reporting Brendan O'Brien and Carlos Barria in Minneapolis; Additional reporting by Steve Gorman in Los Angeles and Rich McKay in Atlanta; Editing by Frances Kerry and Daniel Wallis